 Enchanted Oaks Farm is most well-known for its unique tiny accommodations.
 These tiny, triangular glamping units are adorable and immediately catch your eye.

 At first, I thought these were like tiny homes, but they're even tinier.
-They are actually tent-like structures, make of wood and other material.
+They are actually tent-like structures, made of wood and other material.
 They are study units, with adorable decorations, about the size of a large tent.

 Each tiny unit has a comfortable bed, soft lighting, and some storage.